11 Conclusion and Discussion

 11.1 Operational Assessment

-As noted previously in this manual, 2019–2020 was the sixth year the DLM Alternate Assessment System was operational.
+As noted previously in this manual, 2020–2021 was the seventh year the DLM ELA and mathematics assessments were administered operationally.
 The DLM Consortium is committed to continual improvement of assessments, teacher and student experiences, and technological delivery of the assessment system.
-Through formal research and evaluation as well as informal feedback, some improvements have already been implemented for 2020–2021.
-This section describes significant changes, if applicable, from the fifth to sixth year of operational administration, as well as examples of improvements to be made during subsequent years.
+Through formal research and evaluation as well as informal feedback, some improvements have already been implemented for 2021–2022.

-Overall, there were no significant changes to the learning map models, item-writing procedures, item flagging outcomes, or the modeling procedure used to calibrate and score assessments from previous years to 2019–2020.
+Overall, there were no significant changes to the learning map models, item-writing procedures, item flagging outcomes, standard setting, or the modeling procedure used to calibrate and score assessments from previous years to 2020–2021.

 11.1.1 Future Research